 Is it expensive to start saving with Ohio 529?

 Truth: No!
-With Ohio’s 529 Plan, it only takes $25 to start.
-And we believe that you shouldn’t be penalized for doing the right thing by saving for your child’s future higher education.
-That’s why there is no fee to open a tax-free Ohio 529 account.
+With Ohio’s 529 Plan, it only takes $25 to start and there is no fee to open a tax-free Ohio 529 account.
 To start, you just need to make your first contribution of $25 or more to your Ohio 529 college savings account.
 It’s that easy.
 When you are ready to add to your 529 plan, the minimum contribution amount is still $25.

 To make saving easy, Ohio’s 529 Plan offers the ReadySave 529 app.
-Our app makes it easy for you to access your account information, track account growth, and make both one-time and recurring contributions from your cell phone!
+On our app, you can access your account information, track account growth, and make both one-time and recurring contributions from your cell phone.
 And with the READYSAVE529 app, you can send an invitation to your family and friends to contribute to your child’s higher education via Ugift.

 Truth: Ohio’s 529 Plan wants to help you!
 We offer tools and calculators to shape your 529 plan.
-Crunch the numbers with the College Savings Planner to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
-If you’re wondering when you should start saving for their higher education, use the Cost Of Waiting Tool to see what a difference starting early can do for building up the 529 plan.
-The Tax Benefit Tool shows how a tax-advantaged 529 plan can grow when compared to a taxable savings account.
+Crunch the numbers with the College Savings Estimator to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
+If you’re wondering when you should start saving for their higher education, use the Cost of Delaying Tool to see how starting early can build the 529 plan.
+The Tax Benefit Calculator shows how a tax-advantaged 529 plan can grow when compared to a taxable savings account.
 Don’t forget, the sooner you start the 529 account, the sooner the power of compound interest and tax-free earnings can go to work growing the account.
-Use our blog page and our 529s in 29 seconds video library as resources to find answers to more specific questions you may have. lf you already have a 529 plan, it might be time to review these life-stage account strategies or perform account maintenance to keep your 529 account synced with what is going on in your family’s life.
+Use our 529 Explorer and our 529s in 29 seconds video library as resources to find answers to more specific questions you may have.
+If you already have a 529 plan, it might be time to review these life-stage account strategies to keep your 529 account synced with what is going on in your family’s life.

-Visit Ohio’s 529 Plan online to start saving today for your child’s future education with as little as $25.
-A 529 account can be used for whatever school comes after high school—including four-year colleges and universities, community colleges, tech, trade or vocational schools, apprenticeships and certificate programs.
-Learn, plan, and start with Ohio’s 529 Plan today at CollegeAdvantage.com.
+Visit Ohio’s 529 Plan online to dispel those college savings fears and start saving today for your child’s future education with as little as $25.
+A 529 account can be used for whatever school comes after high school—including four-year colleges and universities, community colleges, tech, trade or vocational schools, apprenticeships, and certificate programs.
+Learn, plan, and start with Ohio’s 529 Plan today at CollegeAdvantage.